Monthlong Effort Culminates With Day of Giving on #GivingTuesday Dec. 3

 “I am incredibly grateful to the Community Foundation for helping a group of community-minded citizens take our local spin of #GivingTuesday to the next level,” Mrs. Hodge said.
 “By partnering with #giveNNY and offering a $10,000 match we are going to see great things from this effort as 27 organizations from Jefferson, Lewis, and St. Lawrence counties work together for this day of giving to support worthy causes in our own backyard.”

 The #giveNNY effort began in 2017 as a community-based, grassroots effort to unite tri-county nonprofits in a local day of giving on #GivingTuesday.
-This year, the event team has partnered with the Community Foundation to help grow the effort and expand its reach.
+Through the partnership with the Community Foundation, this year’s effort has grown to expand its reach.

 Last year, 14 nonprofits that serve residents of Jefferson, Lewis and St, Lawrence counties participated in the campaign and were each awarded a share of nearly $5,000 that was raised during the campaign.
-With the Community Foundation’s support, the campaign hopes double gifts to the campaign and increase support to the region’s nonprofits.
+With the Community Foundation’s support, organizers hope to double gifts to the campaign and increase support to the region’s nonprofits.